shivai/flask-jwt-pam/README.md

 # flask-jwt-pam

-When it comes to use JWT without hardcode the credential or store it in database, pam commence.
-Yes we can use OS users and let the rest to the OS!
+When it comes to using JWT without hardcoding the credential or storing it in a database, pam commences.
+Yes, we can use OS users and let the rest to the OS!